kelvins/functional-programming-in-scala/README.md

 ## Introduction

-Like many modern programming languages, Scala is a multi-paradigm language which supports concurrent, functional, imperative and object-oriented paradigms.
-Despite that, in these examples we're going to focus only in the functional paradigm.
+Like many other modern programming languages, Scala is a multi-paradigm language which supports concurrent, functional, imperative and object-oriented paradigms.
+Despite that, in this document we're going to focus only in the functional paradigm.

 ## Substitution Model